Milbank baronets

-The Milbank Baronetcy, of Well in the County of York, and of Hart in the County of Durham, is a title in the Baronetage of the United Kingdom.
-It was created on 16 May 1882 for Frederick Milbank, member of parliament for the North Riding of Yorkshire and for Richmond.
+The Milbank baronetcy, of Well in the County of York, and of Hart in the County of Durham, is a title in the Baronetage of the United Kingdom.
+It was created on 16 May 1882 for Frederick Milbank, Member of Parliament for the North Riding of Yorkshire from 1865 to 1885, and for Richmond from 1885 to 1886.

-The second Baronet represented Radnorshire in the House of Commons as a Conservative.
-The fourth Baronet was Master of the Household between 1954 and 1967.
-The fifth Baronet focused on estate management and won awards for game conservancy.
+The 2nd Baronet represented Radnorshire in the House of Commons as a Conservative, from 1895 to 1900.
+The 4th Baronet was Master of the Household between 1954 and 1967.
+The 5th Baronet won awards for game conservancy.